7 Cannibals and Voters

 In B. subtilis sporulation, the Spo0A phosphorelay exhibits exactly this kind of bistable behavior.
 Stochastic variation in Spo0A~P levels, amplified by positive feedback, pushes individual cells past the threshold – or not.
 The result is a mixed population: some cells with high Spo0A~P (headed for sporulation or cannibalism) and some with low Spo0A~P (destined to be victims or to resume growth if conditions improve).

-Bistability explains something that would otherwise be deeply puzzling about the B. subtilis cannibalism system.
-Why does only half the population produce toxin?
+Bistability explains something that would otherwise be puzzling about the B. subtilis cannibalism system.
+Why does only a fraction of the population produce toxin?
 If starvation is the signal, and all cells are equally starved, why doesn’t the entire population activate Spo0A and start killing?

 7.7 The ecology of decision